lks50/Audio-Narrative/README.md

 <div class="alert alert-info">
-EXT: All done with the main activity?
+EXT: All done with the main activity and still have time left?
 Read the file in this repo (folder) called `murray--four-affordances.md`, and follow the prompts inside it.
 </div>